2015 Parramatta shooting: Reactions

 NSW Police Commissioner Andrew Scipione and Prime Minister Malcolm Turnbull said Jabar appears to have committed a politically motivated act of terrorism.
 Muslim community leader Dr Jamal Rifi put out a statement, saying, "The horrible attack in Parramatta is a cold blooded murder with no justification or excuses. ...
 We need to work collaboratively tackling radicalisation among the youth with federal and state governments."

 On 13 October 2015, the New South Wales government requested legal changes to allow control orders on people aged 14 and over.
 George Brandis the Attorney-General for Australia agreed to the changes.
 The same day, Malcolm Turnbull, Bill Shorten and Richard Di Natale attended a press conference for an interfaith group called National Day of Unity.

 The chairman of Parramatta mosque gave a speech during Friday prayers on 9 October 2015 saying "We reject terrorism."
 The Grand Mufti of Australia, Dr Ibrahim Abu Mohamed, condemned the shooting but refused to call the incident an act of terror without "more information" and until "it's proven to be a terrorist act".
 A statement by the Australian Federal Police to the ABC's Media Watch program said that "emotive headlines" in sensationalised news reports can "help extremists amplify their deliberate strategy to incite fear and hate."

+The ISIL propaganda magazine Dabiq described Jabar as a "brave knight".